 In other words, parents/caregivers generally have the mathematical content knowledge to solve many of the mathematics problems their students bring home for homework.
 However, the strategies and ways of thinking that teachers are engaging students in so that they can, for instance, reason with and about mathematics (MTR.2.1, MTR.5.1, MTR.6.1), and draw connections across mathematical ideas to develop deeper understanding of the mathematics (MTR.2.1, MTR.5.1) as they work toward an aim of developing a deep mathematical proficiency, are not well understood by parents/caregivers because they never experienced these kinds of learning environments in their own mathematics education.
 It is important to note that parents/caregivers also highly value these same practices.
-On the survey, parents/caregivers reported that it is important for their student's mathematical success that they solve real world mathematics problems (80%; MTR 7.1), make sense of mathematics (73%; MTR.1.1, MTR.2.1, MTR.5.1), solve mathematics problems in multiple ways (68%; MTR.2.1), and to discuss ways of solving mathematics problems with other students (60%; MTR.4.1).
+On the survey, parents/caregivers reported that it is important for their student's mathematical success that they solve real world mathematics problems (80%; MTR 7.1), make sense of mathematics (73%; MTR.1.1, MTR.2.1, MTR.5.1), solve mathematics problems with other students (60%; MTR.4.1).
 Therefore, in general, parents/caregivers want their students to have a richer mathematical learning experience than they were afforded, but they are ill-equipped to support that kind of learning at home.